hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter8.md

 A `nonce` is a number that a protocol will use only once in a lifetime.
 That is, once a protocol uses a nonce, it will never use that number again.

 SSL is often used to provide security to transactions that take place over HTTP.
 However, because SSL secures TCP, it can be employed by any application that runs over TCP.
-SSL provides a simple Application Programmer Interface (API) with sockets, which is similar and analogous to TCP’s API.
+SSL provides a simple Application Programming Interface (API) with sockets, which is similar and analogous to TCP’s API.
 When an application wants to employ SSL, the application includes SSL classes/libraries.

 ![8_24](res/8_24.png)